Protein Diet Coke

 About

-Protein Diet Coke, also known as Protein Dirty Soda, refers to a viral food trend among Mormon users on TikTok who mix Diet Coke with Core Power Protein Milk, following the format of dirty sodas: a popular drink in Mormon communities that involves mixing creamers with sodas.
+Protein Diet Coke, also known as Protein Dirty Soda, refers to a viral food trend among Mormon users on TikTok who mix Diet Coke with Core Power Protein Milk, based on "dirty sodas," a popular drink in Mormon communities that involves mixing creamers with sodas.
 Originally, Mormon TikTokers were making Protein Dr. Pepper, among other soda bases.
 The Protein Diet Coke trend went viral in 2024, leading to videos from Mormon TikTokers, many of which were from Utah MomTok, who tried the drink and reviewed it.
 The Protein Diet Coke trend shocked many outsiders, leading to memes and reactions across social media sites like Twitter / X. Overall, the beverage concoction is similar to Pilk.

 Origin